Psychological Development & Life Cycle

 Physicians and LGBT Adolescents

 Physicians, especially pediatricians and child psychiatrists, have an important role to play in addressing the development concerns of LGBT adolescents.
 It is essential that they strive to be open and inclusive in their interviewing and responses to questions from patients.
 For instance, rather than just asking whether a young girl has a boyfriend, she can be asked whether she has ever had a romantic relationship with a boy or girl .
-It is important to explore multiple aspects of sexual identity, including sexual attraction, self-labeling, and sexual behaviors.
-Confidentiality is essential, both to encourage openness and also because many LGBT youth have home environments that might become dangerous if their sexual orientation is revealed.
+It is important to take a history about multiple aspects of sexual identity, including sexual attraction, self-labeling, and sexual behaviors.
+Confidentiality is essential, both to encourage openness and also because many LGBT youth have home environments that might become dangerous if their sexual identity is revealed.
 Clinicians should incorporate in their treatment of LGBT patients questions about available supports, HIV risk factors, physical and sexual abuse, drug and alcohol use, and suicidality.
-Referrals to psychotherapy should be considered to help teens clarify and become more comfortable with their sexual orientation and adjust to resulting issues and conflicts (Frankowski 2004).
-Referrals to LGBT resources such as gay-straight alliances at school (www.glsen.org) or The National Coalition for Gay, Lesbian, Bisexual and Transgender Youth (www.outproud.org).
-Parent education may be essential, with the permission of the LGBT adolescent, and resources such as PFLAG (www.pflag.org) are available.
+Referrals to psychotherapy should be considered to help teens clarify and become more comfortable with their sexual orientation and adjust to resulting issues and conflicts.
+Physicians can make referrals to LGBT resources such as gay-straight alliances at school (www.glsen.org) or The National Coalition for Gay, Lesbian, Bisexual and Transgender Youth (www.outproud.org).
+Parent education is be essential, with the permission of the LGBT adolescent, and resources such as PFLAG (www.pflag.org) are available.

 Coming Out